 The games can be used for individual students, partner work, or small math groups.
 Three versions are provided so that you can decide how you want to use the games in your classroom.

 In part 1 of this series, an overview of the Counting 1-5 Spinner Games will be provided.
-Part 2 of the Counting 1-10 Spinner Games post shows the counting to 10 games in action.
+Part 2 of the Math Spinner Games for Numbers 1-10 post shows the counting to 10 games in action.

 Numbers 1-5 Spinner Games